 The company is exposed to risk and uncertainty arising from market fluctuations in its financial investments.
 These risks are managed by a combination of appropriate investment principles, advice from independent investment advisors and oversight by a Board subcommittee.
-The company's financial investments are invested for the long-term in conservative managed funds diversified across multiple investment managers.
+The company's financial investments are managed by a discretionary investment fund manager, and are invested for the long-term in moderate risk funds diversified across multiple investment asset classes and geographies.

-In common with other small and medium-sized enterprises, the company's performance is impacted by macro-economic risks posed by weak SME balance sheets, and the ongoing uncertainty arising from the Brexit referendum in the UK - the largest market for Irish SME exporters.
+In common with other small and medium-sized enterprises, the company's performance is impacted by macro-economic growth, supply chain bottlenecks, and the ongoing uncertainty arising from the practical implementation of Brexit.
 These risks continue to be managed prudently by the company.
 The impact of new regulations remains uncertain, as the EU continues its initiatives: address cyber security threats, complete the Digital Single Market and implement ePrivacy initiatives.

-In common with internet service providers, the company faces risks in relation to digital disruption and innovations from global internet giants, which offer new apps and free services financed by advertising revenues.
-The company faces risks with regard to the ever-increasing range and sophistication of cyber-attacks on internet infrastructure and businesses.
+In common with Internet service providers, the company faces risks in relation to digital disruption and innovations from global Internet giants, which offer new apps and free services financed by advertising revenues.
+The company faces risks with regard to the ever-increasing range and sophistication of cyberattacks on Internet infrastructure and businesses.
 The company also faces risks in relation to reliance on key computer systems and key staff.

-The company's cyber security controls, business continuity plans and disaster recovery procedures address the risks associated with cyber threats, technical abuse using the DNS and reliance on key computer systems.
+The company's cyber security controls, active threat monitoring, business continuity plans and disaster recovery procedures address the risks associated with cyber threats, technical abuse using the DNS and reliance on key computer systems.
 The multi-stakeholder Policy Advisory Committee (PAC) continues to assist by providing advice and recommendations to the board on a range of policy responses for the .ie namespace.
-Staff training, cross-skilling and key process documentation mitigate the potential exposure arising from the loss of key staff members.
+Staff training, cross-skilling and key process documentationmitigate the potential exposure arising from the loss of key staff members.